breakthatbass/lookfor/README.md

 --extall, -ea .ext      search for all files with <.ext> in all directories starting with current directory --extin, --ei .ext      search for all files with <.ext> only in current directory --search, -s str file   search a file for a string.
-Returns an object
+Returns an object --replace, -r file str newstr  search a file for a string and replace it
 ```

 #### Examples: